sanchitmahajann/cuvette-boilerplate/README.md

 |6|Job Search|Implement a search functionality that allows users to search for jobs by title, company, or keywords.
 The search should retrieve relevant results from the database.|
 |7|Job Filters|Implement filters that allow users to narrow down job results (e.g., by job type, location).|
 |8|Deployment|Deploy your project to a live environment, ensuring it is accessible via a public URL.|

+## Submission Guidelines

+1. Upload all your code to a GitHub Repository
+2. Set the visibility to Public
+3. Add a URL to your hosted site
+4. Send repository link in the submission form